 Consider your goals for playing and expectations for a good teacher.
-Ask yourself if you are a beginner or someone who wants to polish their skills.
+Ask yourself if you are a beginner or someone who wants to polish your skills.

-Be clear about your objectives that you aim to achieve with the piano learning experience.
+Be clear about the objectives that you aim to achieve with the piano learning experience.